Saint Clare's Announces Cost Savings Plan

 Actions Ensure Continued Community Healthcare Services

-Saint Clare’s Health System announced recently that due to the financial challenges that accompany the state’s economic and healthcare crisis, the organization is implementing a comprehensive financial improvement plan that will include a workforce reduction and a variety of other expense reduction measures.
+Saint Clare’s Health System announced today that due to the financial challenges that accompany the state’s economic and healthcare crisis, the organization is implementing a comprehensive financial improvement plan that will include a workforce reduction and a variety of other expense reduction measures.
 These changes are necessary to ensure the future success of Saint Clare’s, and the continuation of its healthcare ministry.

 "After much deliberation, we’ve had to make some difficult decisions and changes to improve our financial health.
 It’s no secret that many industries are feeling the strain of the country’s current economic downturn.
 This is especially true for hospitals across the country, but even more so for hospitals in New Jersey," said Saint Clare’s Health System President and CEO Les Hirsch.
 "We lack adequate public funding for charity care and other government sponsored programs such as Medicare and Medicaid.
 This year the state budget removed over $120 million in charity care and other hospital funding.
 Saint Clare’s share of these funding cuts was $3.2 million."

 Consequently, every facet of Saint Clare’s operations is being scrutinized to determine how best to reduce cost and increase revenue.
 A number of opportunities have already been identified and plans for the future are being developed.

 Of Saint Clare’s 3,500 employees approximately 180 full time positions will be eliminated.
 This will be accomplished through attrition, productivity improvements and approximately 100 layoffs that are occurring today.
 These reductions will not have a direct impact on patient care.
 Affected employees will receive separation packages, based on years of service and employment status.
 Transition assistance will also be provided to impacted employees.